Archive What Time Should Your Child Go to Bed? Bedtime Chart by Age

 • Adolescents: 10-11 pm

-Of course, every child is different, and these bedtimes may need to be adjusted based on your child’s individual needs.
+Of course, every child is different, and these bedtimes may need to be adjusted based on your child’s individual needs to reach their optimal amount of sleep.
 It’s important to pay attention to your child’s behavior and adjust their bedtime accordingly.
 If they are consistently tired or cranky during the day, it may be a sign that they need more sleep.

 Creating a bedtime sleep chart by age can be a helpful tool for parents trying to establish a bedtime routine.
 By using age-appropriate bedtimes as a guideline, you can ensure your child gets the rest they need to grow and develop.
 Remember, every child is different, so be flexible and adjust their bedtime as needed.
 With a little patience and consistency, you can help your child get the rest they need for a happy, healthy life.

 Bedtimes for children vary depending on their age and daily schedule.
-You can determine their bedtime by their needed amount of sleep.
+You can determine their bedtime by the amount of sleep needed.
 The American Academy of Pediatrics (AAP) recommends the following sleep time for children:

 • Infants (4-12 months): 12-16 hours a day (including naps)